D. and Camille V. Fugler, Jr.

-Low Power VLSI Circuit Design and Testability (Digital, Analog and Mixed-Signal); Noise in Devices and VLSI Circuits; Nanoelectronics; Non-classical Device Electronics with focus on Carbon Nanotube and Graphene materials for Integration with Sub-nanometer CMOS Technology Nodes and Emerging Integrated Electronics; RF Integrated Circuits; MEMS/NEMS and Microsystems; Semiconductor Devices Modeling; Radiation-hard Integrated Circuits; and Low-Temperature Electronics
+Low Power VLSI Circuit Design and Testability (Digital, Analog and Mixed-Signal); Noise in Devices and VLSI Circuits; Nanoelectronics (Non-classical Device Electronics with focus on Carbon Nanotube, Graphene and other 2D materials for Integration with Sub-nanometer CMOS Technology Nodes and Emerging Integrated Electronics; RF Integrated Circuits; Semiconductor Devices Modeling; Radiation-hard Integrated Circuits; and Low-Temperature Electronics

 He is the recipient of the prestigious 1979-1980 UNESCO Fellowship Award and Dean College of Engineering 1994 Teaching Award, Louisiana State University.
-Recently he has been awarded Wilbur D. and Camille V. Fugler, Jr., Professor of Engineering by the LSU College of Engineering.
 He has 1 US patent and several technology disclosures.
-He is the author of more than 140 technical papers, including conference proceedings and book chapters.
-He has graduated 38 students in Electrical Engineering including 6 PhDs who are employed by academic institutions, VLSI chip design and semiconductor companies.
+He is the author of more than 150 technical papers, including conference proceedings book chapters and a book on Nanoelectronics.
+He has graduated 40 students in Electrical Engineering including 7 PhDs who are employed by academic institutions, VLSI chip design and semiconductor companies across the globe.
+He has also supervised many MS (EE) students with non-thesis and project options.
 He has many professional presentations including invited talks.
-He is reviewer of numerous international journal papers and books and has served on national review panels and program committees of international conferences.
-He serves on the Editorial Review Board of the International Journal of Nanotechnology and Molecular Computation (IJNMC).
-Recently he has been appointed Editor-in-Chief of the Journal of Sensor Technology published by the Scientific Research, USA.
+He is reviewer of numerous international journal papers and books, examiner of overseas PhD dissertations and has served on NSF review panels and advisory board of NSF CREST and RISE of one of the US universities and program committees of international conferences.
+He serves on the Editorial Review Board of the International Journal of Nanotechnology and Molecular Computation (IJNMC), Modeling and Numerical Simulation of Material Science (MNSMS), Journal of Material Science and Chemical Engineering (JMSCE), The Scientific World Journal (Electronics) and is Editor-in-Chief of the Journal of Sensor Technology published by the Scientific Research, USA.
 He has been awarded grants and contracts from federal, state, industry and foundations.
 He is a Senior Member of IEEE, Electron Devices, Circuits and Systems, and Solid-State Circuits Societies, and Member of SPIE and ASEE.

 Current PhD Students:

-Graduate Courses: EE 7242: VLSI Systems; EE 7248: Mixed-Signal Integrated Circuit Design; EE 7246: Integrated Sensors and Actuators; EE 7000: Wireless Communications: System Design and (VLSI) Circuit Implementation; and EE7200: Nanoelectronics (planned for future)
+Graduate Courses: EE 7242: VLSI Systems; EE 7248: Mixed-Signal Integrated Circuit Design; EE7000: Nanoelectronics; EE7230: Physics of Device Electronics; EE 7246: Integrated Sensors and Actuators; and EE 7000: Wireless Communications: System Design and (VLSI) Circuit Implementation

 Journal Publications (Recent):